 PCI-Risk Contracts: The Conference has sought to identify those types of activities most likely to create risks of personal conflicts of interest, situations in which a contractor employee may have some interest that may bias his or her judgment.
 Several statutes and regulations prohibit contractors from performing "inherently governmental functions," which are defined as functions "so intimately related to the public interest" as to require performance by government employees.
 The FAR also contains a list of activities that "approach" being classified as "inherently governmental functions."
 As a recent proposed policy letter from the Office of Federal Procurement Policy recognizes, contractors performing activities that are similar to "inherently governmental functions" should be subject to close scrutiny, given that the work that they perform is near the heart of the traditional role of the federal government.
-Several of the functions listed as "approach[ing]... inherently governmental functions" involve activities wherein the contractor either advises in agency policymaking or participates in procurement functions, which raise particular risks of employee personal conflicts of interest.
+Policy recognizes in agency policymaking or participates in procurement functions, which raise particular risks of employee personal conflicts of interest.
 Other activities identified as raising particular risks of employee personal conflicts of interest include "advisory and assistance services" and "management and operating" functions.

-Federal Activities Inventory Reform Act of 1998, Pub.
+25 Federal Activities Inventory Reform Act of 1998, Pub.
 L. No. 105-270, § 5(2)(A), 112 Stat.
 2382, 2384; 48 C.F.R. § 2.101; OMB, Circular A-76, Performance of Commercial Activities, Attachment A § B.1.a.
 Though each of these authorities uses slightly different wording in defining "inherently governmental function," the differences are apparently of no legal significance.
 Office of Management & Budget, Work Reserved for Performance by Federal Government Employees, 75 Fed.
 Reg.
 16,188, 16,190 (proposed Mar.
 31, 2010).

-&lt;sup>27 48 C.F.R. § 7.503(d).
+26 48 C.F.R. § 7.503(d).

-&lt;sup>28 Work Reserved for Performance by Federal Government Employees, 75 Fed.
+$^{^{27}}$ Work Reserved for Performance by Federal Government Employees, 75 Fed.
 Reg. at 16,193-94.

-&lt;sup>29 REPORT OF THE ACQUISITION ADVISORY PANEL, supra note 18, at 411.
+28 REPORT OF THE ACQUISITION ADVISORY PANEL, supra note 17, at 411.

 The FAR contains provisions identifying activities that "approach" being "inherently governmental functions," feature "advisory and assistance services," or involve "management and operating" functions.
 Many of these activities, such as those in which a contractor employee performs tasks that can influence government action, including the expenditure of agency funds, may pose a significant risk of personal conflicts of interest.
 Several contracting tasks, by their nature, elevate the risk of such conflicts.
-Those include substantive (as compared to administrative or process-oriented) contract work (hereinafter referred to as "PCI-Risk" contracts) such as:
+Those include substantive (as compared to administrative or process-oriented) contract work (hereinafter referred to as "PCI-Risk" contracts32) such as: